greshake/llm-security/README.md

-## Getting more than what you've asked for: The Next Stage of Prompt Engineering
+## Getting more than what you've asked for: The Next Stage of Prompt Hacking
-*How Prompt Injection can be similar to Arbitrary Code Execution*
+*Or: how Prompt Injection is similar to Arbitrary Code Execution*

 [**Paper**](https://arxiv.org/abs/2302.12173)

 Giving an LLM any interface to the outside, like a search capability, can have critical security implications.
-When prompt injection is used and delivered by adversaries instead of the user themself, bad things could happen- and as far as we know, this scenario has not been studied until now.
+When prompt injection is used and delivered by adversaries instead of the user themself, bad things can happen.

 <p align="center">
   <img width="460" src="./teasers/fig1.png">
 </p>

-## What is this project about?
+## Overview
 We demonstrate the potentially brutal consequences of connecting LLMs to applications (like search).
 We propose newly enabled attack vectors and techniques and discuss them:

 - Remote control of chat LLMs